Redefining SaaS selling and your buyer experience

-Want to succeed in SaaS sales in 2021?
+Want to succeed in SaaS sales?
 Your sales process might look a little different than it has in the past.

 Before the pandemic, 61% of B2B companies were using traditional sales models.
 During the pandemic, organizations were thrust into digital tactics to keep business continuity.
 Now, effective SaaS selling has become a delicate balance of buyer self-exploration and sales rep interactions.
 In other words, your buyer will likely assess your software’s value in their own research, and your sales interactions need to communicate the competitive advantages and compel them to buy.

 And a significant influencer in the entire process?
 Enter buyer experience.
 With over 8,000 MarTech solutions available in the marketplace, your buyer experience can be the difference between closing a sale— or losing it to a competitor.